“Tampons = danger”: is this statement actually true?

 • tampons are ideal for a pool session or an afternoon at the beach, as they let you swim without risk of leaks.

-Yet their composition is controversial.
-Until very recently, brands and manufacturers were simply not required to disclose what tampons were made of.
-So women were using these products every month without really knowing what they were inserting into their vaginas.
+However, their composition has been criticized.
+Simply put, until very recently, brands and manufacturers were not required to disclose the composition of tampons.
+So women used these products every month without knowing exactly what they were inserting into their vaginas.

 Disposable tampons: a composition that’s increasingly criticized and called into question

-For several years now, we’ve known that conventional tampons and pads contain harmful chemicals and toxic substances for women’s bodies and intimate health.
+For several years now, it has been known that conventional tampons and sanitary pads contain harmful chemicals and toxic substances for a woman’s body and intimate health.

-Traces of dioxins, pesticides, halogenated derivatives, phthalates and polycyclic aromatic hydrocarbon (PAH) derivatives have been found in tampons and pads.
+Traces of dioxins, pesticides, halogenated derivatives, phthalates, and derivatives of aromatic hydrocarbons (PAHs) are notably present in tampons and pads.
 Chlorine dioxide is also used to bleach tampons.

 Tampons: what are the health risks?